M2neko/Due_Tonight/README.md

  [Contributer: Zheng Wang, Bingwei Wang]

 ## Game Logic
+we used the object pooling method we learned from exercise 5 to finish butner's shoot gate ability.
+And we design a damage engine with serilizedfield of each damage for different ability which would allow us to test the game and modify to balance the player.
+And we keep tracking the healthbar controller to see if there's a winner for the whole game logic.
  [Contributer: Bingwei Wang, Ruike Qiu]
 **Document what game states and game data you managed and what design patterns you used to complete your task.**